Updated on October 22, 2019

 Growing consumer interest

-IKEA has been working with UTZ since 2008 on sustainable coffee sourcing and its new range is now organically produced too.
+IKEA has been selling UTZ certified coffee since 2008 and its new range is now organically produced too.
 The company has seen growing consumer interest in sustainability, particularly in relation to food products, as Vera explains.

 Increasingly, our customers are interested in where their food comes from.
 They want to know it has been responsibly and sustainably sourced.